Here are some stats I want you to struggle with for a minute.

 If anything happens after someone clicks the "X" or the "No thank you" text, you are going to hell.

-Ok, thats a bit dramatic, but never take people away from their content with tricks.
+Ok, that's dramatic, but never take people away from their content with tricks.

 Be sure to test that the exit buttons work properly.
 Exit links that don't work are extremely annoying.